-Launched with a $25,000 grant from the Institute of Museum and Library Services, CARES (Collection Access, Research, and Education Solutions) will determine the potential for community and statewide collaborations in collections-driven research, education, storage, preservation, and conservation efforts, and inform the conceptual design of a MAM collections center in Missoula.
+Launched with a $25,000 grant from the Institute of Museum and Library Services, CARES (Catalyzing Access, Research, and Education Solutions) will determine the potential for community and statewide collaborations in collections-driven research, education, storage, preservation, and conservation efforts, and inform the conceptual design of a MAM collections center in Missoula.

 In fall 2017, MAM received a prestigious $25,000 grant from the Institute of Museum and Library Services (IMLS) program, Museums for America.
 Only 24% of applications to this highly competitive program were funded, placing MAM in the national ranks of 138 projects that support the IMLS goal to to connect communities to their artistic and cultural resources.
 IMLS Director Dr. Kathryn K. Matthew says, “As centers of learning and catalysts of community change, libraries and museums connect people with programs, services, collections, information, and new ideas in the arts, sciences, and humanities.
 They serve as vital spaces where people can connect with each other.”

 Montana has a rich history, and its institutions hold important collections of artwork, documents, and archival materials.
 However, many of the state’s museums and libraries are experiencing shrinking capacity as collections continue to grow.
-CARES will determine the potential for collaborations in collections-driven research and inform the conceptual design of a MAM collections center in Missoula.

 Project Director Brandon Reintjes says, “Museums and libraries tend to develop and expend resources independently.
 However, there are significant opportunities for us to collaborate with our colleagues throughout the state, specifically in regards to collections.
 We’re extremely proud to have received this important national grant.”
 Nearly $22,000 of the total grant will stay in Montana communities and provide direct benefits for Montanans, including training stipends and new access to much-needed resources.